 Re: (d): It is important to note that in Denmark, the clinical area is controlled by the Danish Health and Medicines Authority and the Biomedical Research Ethics Committee system.
 Cases relating to clinical research notified to the Biomedical Research Ethics Committee system and/or the Danish Health and Medicines Authority (formerly the Danish Medicines Agency) are therefore not controlled by ENLI.
-This also applies to sponsorship of clinical trials, although the rules on venues, hospitality etc., in this set of rules do also apply to clinical research.
+This also applies to sponsorship of clinical trials, although the rules on venues, hospitality etc. as well as the rules on the use of consultants and transparency in this set of rules do also apply to clinical research.
 Please see Annex A for further details of the controls exercised by the Danish Health and Medicines Authority (formerly the Danish Medicines Agency) and the Biomedical Research Ethics Committee system.